microsoft/azure-pipelines-agent-cookbook/README.md

 ### windows
 This resource installs and configures a build agent on windows host
 #### Actions
-- :install: Install and configure a build agent
+- `:install`: Install and configure a build agent
-- :remove: Remove a build agent and unregister it from VSTS
+- `:remove`: Remove a build agent and unregister it from VSTS
-- :restart: Restart a build agent service
+- `:restart`: Restart a build agent service

 #### Parameters
-- agent_name: Name attribute.
+- `agent_name`: Name attribute.
 The name of a build agent
-- install_dir: A target directory to install a build agent
+- `install_dir`: A target directory to install a build agent
-- sv_name: Set a windows service name.
+- `sv_name`: Set a windows service name.
 Default vsoagent.host.agent_name
-- sv_user: Set a user name to run windows service.
+- `sv_user`: Set a user name to run windows service.
 Possible values are "NT AUTHORITY\\NetworkService", "NT AUTHORITY\\LocalService" or any system valid username
-- sv_password: Set password with sv_user unless it is equal to NetworkService or LocalService
+- `sv_password`: Set password with sv_user unless it is equal to NetworkService or LocalService
-- vsts_url: A target VSTS url
+- `vsts_url`: A target VSTS url
-- vsts_user: A user to connect with VSTS
+- `vsts_user`: A user to connect with VSTS
-- vsts_token: A personal access token from VSTS.
+- `vsts_token`: A personal access token from VSTS.
 [See](http://roadtoalm.com/2015/07/22/using-personal-access-tokens-to-access-visual-studio-online/)
-- vsts_pool: A pool name on VSTS
+- `vsts_pool`: A pool name on VSTS
-- work_folder: Set different workspace location.
+- `work_folder`: Set different workspace location.
 Default is "install_dir/\_work"

 #### Examples
 Install, configure, restart and remove a build agent.
-Check [tests](test/cookbooks/basic/recipes/xplat.rb) for more examples.
+Check [tests](test/cookbooks/windows-basic/recipes/default.rb) for more examples.

 ```ruby
 include_recipe 'vsts_build_agent::default'